MicrosoftDocs/quantum-docs/articles/optimization-concepts-cost-functions.md

 *   Model cost function:
     $$ \mathrm{cost} = \left| \sum_i w_i x_i \right| $$

-That is, we always construct a cost function of the form in the third bullet, but we adjust the parameters $w_i$ according to the specific problem instance we are solving.
+In this example we always construct a cost function of the form in the third bullet, but we adjust the parameters $w_i$ according to the specific problem instance we are solving.